- What is Bitcoin?

 Due to the complexity of mining bitcoins if you mine on your own it may be a long time until you can make some return.
 Bitcoin pools are places where multiple users can work together to make bitcoins and share benefits in a fair way.

-Finally, you can buy and sell bitcoins using several real world currencies (EUR, USD ..) using several exchanges such as:
+Finally, you can buy and sell bitcoins using several real-world currencies (EUR, USD ..) using several exchanges.

 For example, a version of the Khelios malware that has been used to send Spam and steal data from infected systems added the capability to steal the wallet.dat file some time ago:

-Another example are several IRC botnets that are running based on the “AthenaIRCBot” source code that has the capability of stealing the wallet file as well:
+Another example is several IRC botnets that are running based on the “AthenaIRCBot” source code that has the capability of stealing the wallet file as well: